-Securely install the recovery hook stored with jacking tools.
+Securely install the vehicle recovery hook stored with jacking tools.
 Make sure that the hook is properly secured in the stored place after use.

 - Stand clear of a stuck vehicle. - Do not spin your tires at high speed.
-This could be cause them to explode and result in serious injury.
+This could cause them to explode and result in serious injury.
 Parts of your vehicle could also overheat and be damaged.

-- Use the recovery hook only, not other parts of the vehicle.
-Otherwise, the vehicle body will be damaged. - Use the recovery hook only to free a vehicle stuck in sand, snow, mud, etc. Never tow the vehicle for a long distance using only the recovery hook. - The recovery hook is under tremendous force when used to free a stuck vehicle.
-Always pull the cable straight out from the front of the vehicle.
-Never pull on the hook at an angle.
+- Tow chains or cables must be attached only to the vehicle recovery hooks or main structural members of the vehicle.
+Otherwise, the vehicle body will be damaged. - Do not use the vehicle tie downs to free a vehicle stuck in sand, snow, mud, etc. Never tow the vehicle using the vehicle tie downs or recovery hooks. - Always pull the cable straight out from the front of the vehicle.
+Never pull on the hook at an angle. - Pulling devices should be routed so they do not touch any part of the suspension, steering, brake or cooling systems. - Pulling devices such as ropes or canvas straps are not recommended for use in vehicle towing or recovery.